 There is no shortage of companies selling emergency foods with long shelf lives.
 Buying these food buckets is a fast and easy way of getting prepped.

-Compared to junky non-perishable supermarket foods, the cost of emergency food in buckets is actually quite reasonable.
+Compared to junky non-perishable supermarket foods, the cost of emergency food in buckets is quite reasonable.

-If you choose to make your own long-term food stockpile, the cost is even lower and you’ll have many more options available.
+If you choose to make your own long-term food stockpile, the cost is lower, and you’ll have many more options available.

 Foods Not Suitable for Long Term Storage

 Emergency food companies sell virtually all kinds of food.
 However, those companies have access to very advanced machinery.